 1660 – 1800

 Trees played an important part in the Quaker interest in plants.
-Saplings were transported across the Atlantic in both directions, trees were described in books, and arboreta were created both for study and to enable the public to see many different species.
+Saplings were transported across the Atlantic in both directions, and arboreta were created both for study and the general public.

 1662 – 1900